-CreativeACTIONs seeks to boost the momentum of creative movements, strengthen capacities for more sustainable creative ecosystems that can contribute to reaching Zimbabwe’s Sustainable Development Goals and targets.
-This is where we promote and showcase shared values of both Zimbabwe and Europe.
-Creative movements supported to promote values such as respect for cultural diversity and gender equality, freedom of expression, access to information and Culture and fundamental human rights; can contribute to social cohesion, help reduce inequalities and assist in improving viability of Zimbabwe's creative sector and its creative industries.
+CreativeACTIONs 1 (2020-2021) sought to boost the momentum of creative movements, strengthen capacities for more sustainable creative ecosystems that can contribute to reaching Zimbabwe’s Sustainable Development Goals and targets.
+We promoted and showcased shared values of action partners.
+Creative movements supported to promote values such as respect for cultural diversity and gender equality, freedom of expression, access to information and Culture and fundamental human rights; contributed to social cohesion, helped reduce inequalities and assist in improving viability of Zimbabwe's creative sector and its creative industries.
 While substantial creative capacities exist in Zimbabwe - reflecting the transformative power of Culture and the Arts; their manifestations vary in strength and relevance within increasingly digitalized global cultures.
 Creative sector innovations are powerful vectors for positive social values and behaviors.
-CreativeACTIONs proposes to strengthen identified creative and innovative capacities within targeted groups to strengthen their diversity of expression while boosting capacities to improve livelihoods and contributing to more cohesive communities.
+CreativeACTIONs 1 strengthened identified creative and innovative capacities within targeted groups; their diversity of expression, while boosting capacities to improve livelihoods, contributed to more cohesive communities.
 Here are some of those successes;